nats-io/k8s/helm/charts/nats/README.md

 # NATS Server

 **Beta Notice**: This branch contains the `nats` 1.x Helm Chart Beta.
-The `values.yaml` format has changed significantly from 0.x, and upgrading from 0.x -> 1.x is not straightforward.
-At this time, we are recommending only new installations using the 1.x Beta chart.
-We will be developing an upgrade path from 0.x -> 1.x (captured by [issue 712](https://github.com/nats-io/k8s/issues/712)) prior to launching 1.x GA.
+The `values.yaml` schema has changed significantly from 0.x.
+Read [UPGRADING.md](UPGRADING.md) for instructions on upgrading a 0.x release to 1.x.

 ---